-Walking is the top exercise for a healthy spine.
-The “trunk” motion will help get rid of swelling or chemicals known to build up and cause pain.
-Swimming is another good exercise for the spine.
-Because of the buoyancy of water, it relieves stress from your spine and leg joints, and lets you move more freely.
+Consistent walking is one of the best exercises for your spine.
+The motion will help to ease swelling and reduce the presence of chemicals known to build up and cause pain.
+Swimming is another great, low-impact exercise for the spine.
+The buoyancy of water relieves stress from your spine and leg joints allowing you to move freely.

-Q. What exercises should I do to keep a healthy lower back?
+Q. What exercises should I do to maintain a healthy lower back?

-You should do exercises that offset common problem factors of back pain such as weak trunk and abdominal muscles, bad posture, and deconditioning caused by a lack of exercise.
-Some of the best options include:
+You should perform exercises that offset the most common causes of back pain.
+Some of these factors include weak abdominal muscles, poor posture, and deconditioning caused by a lack of exercise.
+Some of the best treatment options include:

-Q. Are abdominal “crunches” exercises the best way to stop low back pain?
+Q. Are abdominal crunches the best way to stop low back pain?

-Crunches can help improve your upper abdominal muscles, but a lot of people who have chronic back pain already have strong upper abdominal muscles.
+Crunches can help strengthen your upper abdominal muscles, but many people who have chronic back pain already have strong upper abdominal muscles.
 While crunches may provide some relief, it’s more important to focus on strengthening your lower abdominals to prevent and relieve back pain.
 The loss of nerve function and muscles in the lower abdominals has been linked to chronic back pain.

 Good posture is one of the best defenses against spine disorders.
-In fact, having healthy posture can help prevent some spine injuries.
-Problems start to occur when your spine is in unnatural and unhealthy positions.
-When the joints are in their neutral position, it allows your body to function safely and more efficiently.
+In fact, having healthy posture can reduce your risk of sustaining a spine injury.
+Problems begin to occur when your spine is in unnatural and unhealthy positions.
+When the joints are in their neutral position, your body can function safely and more efficiently.

-Q. When can I go back to work after spine injury?
+Q. When can I go back to work after a spine injury?

 Physical therapy can be very effective in relieving your condition so that you can return to work safely.
-Occupational and physical therapists are trained in ergonomics and injury prevention, so they are well equipped to treat your condition.
-The physical therapist will use all of the information you provide, and evaluate your progress to give you the “ok” to go back to work.
+Occupational and physical therapists are trained in ergonomics and injury prevention, so they are well-equipped to treat your condition.
+Your physical therapist will use all of the information you provide and evaluate your progress before clearing you to return to work.
 The period of time will vary patient to patient, and also with the type of work you do.

-Q. Should I lock/support my feet when doing sit-ups?
+Q. Should I lock or support my feet when doing sit-ups?

-Locking your feet underneath an object or having someone hold them can be unsafe because it causes your body to rely on your hip flexor muscles too much if your abdominal muscles are weak.
-If your large hip flexor muscles overpower your abdominal muscles, you could hyperextend your lower back.
-It’s safer to perform crunches, rather than sit-ups.
+Locking your feet underneath an object or having someone hold them can be unsafe because it causes your body to rely on your hip flexor muscles if your abdominal muscles are weak.
+If your hip flexor muscles overpower your abdominal muscles, you could hyperextend your lower back.
+It’s safer to perform crunches rather than sit-ups.

 Q. How can I prevent problems after having spine surgery?

 Following a spine surgery, you can potentially develop back pain again in the future.
-We will supply you with a program you can use at home for therapy to help fight pain and discomfort after your procedure.
-The use of ice or heat, and rest can also help alleviate your pain.
+We will supply you with a therapy program you can use at home to help fight pain and discomfort after your procedure.
+The use of ice, heat, and rest can also help alleviate your pain.

 Q. My back hurts when I sit at a computer.
 Should I buy a new chair?